-This crossover process does not apply expenses that Medicare does not cover.
-You must go on to file claims for these expenses.
+This crossover process does not apply to expenses that Medicare does not cover.
+You must continue to file claims for these expenses.

-For information about enrollment or if you have questions about the program, call the telephone number listed on the back of your ID card.
+For information about enrollment or if you have questions about the program, call the telephone number listed on your ID card.